top of page

 Hello, my name is Eve.

-Alongside my professional training, my work is also shaped by lived experience as a late-realised autistic woman and adult child of an alcoholic.
+Alongside my professional training, my work is also shaped by lived experience as a late-diagnosed autistic woman and adult child of an alcoholic.
 This combination of professional knowledge and personal insight deeply informs the way I work and communicate.

 I’m an accredited member of the British Association for Counselling and Psychotherapy (BACP), and I’m committed to offering thoughtful, ethical, and compassionate support through both therapy and education.